 Work with ERCOT staff and Transmission and Distribution Service Provider staff to address issues and facilitate improvements to market rules pertaining to load profiling as reflected in the ERCOT Protocols and the Load Profiling Guide.

-Monitor Retail Load Profiling Annual Validation.
+Monitor Retail Load Profiling Annual Validation and Weather Sensitivity Reporting.

-Support retail system testing and implementation and continue to monitor performance post-implementation.
+Support Retail Market testing and implementation and continue to monitor performance post-implementation.

 Support ERCOT’s Summer & Winter preparedness efforts including preparations for possible Mass Transitions, which may include a drill and/or associated workshops.

-Work with ERCOT, Stakeholders, Retail Emergency Conditions Taskforce (RECTF) and Working Groups to ensure that the items on the Emergency Conditions Issues List assigned to or involving RMS are addressed in a timely manner and that recommendations and Revision Requests that arise from those discussions are developed and provided to TAC.
+Monitor Retail and ListServ Market IT Services and Market Data Transparency Service Level Agreements, includes Service Level Agreements (SLAs) annual review and approval.